 Customers may use our additive manufacturing systems to print parts that could be used in a harmful way or could otherwise be dangerous.
 For example, there have been news reports that 3D printers were used to print guns or other weapons.
 We have little, if any, control over what objects our customers print using our products, and it may be difficult, if not impossible, for us to monitor and prevent customers from printing weapons with our products.
-While we have never printed weapons on any printers in our offices, there can be no assurance that we will not be held liable if someone were injured or killed by a weapon printed by a customer using one of our products.
+There can be no assurance that we will not be held liable if someone were injured or killed by a weapon printed by a customer using one of our products.

 We depend on a limited number of third-party contract manufacturers for a significant portion of our manufacturing needs.
-If these third-party manufacturers experience any delay, disruption or quality control problems in their operations, including due to the COVID-19 pandemic, we could lose market share and our brand may suffer.
+If these third-party manufacturers experience any delay, disruption or quality control problems in their operations, we could lose market share and our brand may suffer.